Akshay-9189/ECommerceApp-Backend/README.md

 5. For `ProductService` please open this project in `new window`

-   **Note: If you open in same window for save & update product functionality it give `404 exception (File Not Found)`**
+   **Note: If you open in same window for save & update product functionality it give `404 exception - File Not Found`**

-   In `ProductService` create `new Directory/Folder static` in src/main/resources then create `new Directory/Folder images` in src/main/resources/static
+   In `ProductService` create new Directory/Folder => `static` in src/main/resources then again create new Directory/Folder => `images` in src/main/resources/static

    **Note: For the first time add any image in `ProductService/src/main/resources/static/images`**